-(Love et al., 2017)
+The specific aims of the present study are to: (1) identify the recharge source of groundwater, (2) assess the regional groundwater chemistry characteristics, (3) determine the controlling mechanisms of hydrogeochemistry, (4) delineate regional groundwater flow patterns, (5) and ultimately establish systematic regional groundwater regimes from the mountain pass to the terminal lake in the typical Golmud watershed of Qaidam Basin.
+This study would provide insights into the origin, recharge environment, flow regime and geochemical evolution of regional groundwater in arid endorheic watersheds of Qaidam Basin, and provide reference for other arid closed basins in northwest China as well as similar endorheic watersheds worldwide.

 2 Study area

-The Qaidam Basin is a large closed basin located on the north-eastern margin of the Tibetan plateau, and surrounded by the Qilian Mountains to the north, the Kunlun Mountains to the south, and the Altun Mountains to the west (Fig.1b).
-The study area, Golmud River Watershed (GRW), is located in the southern part of the Qaidam Basin with the second largest river, the Golmud River, running from the Kunlun Mountains in the south to the low-lying depression in the north central part of the Basin (Fig.1c).
-The Qarhan salt lake is the largest salt lake in China at the northern margin of the GRW, adjacent to the Golmud River’s Terminal Lake Dabusun.
+The Qaidam Basin is a large closed basin located on the north-eastern margin of the Tibetan plateau, surrounded by the Qilian Mountains to the north, the Kunlun Mountains to the south, and the Altun Mountains to the west (Figure 1b).
+The study area, Golmud River Watershed (GRW), is located in the southern part of the Qaidam Basin hosting the second largest river, the Golmud River, running from the Kunlun Mountains in the south to the low-lying depression in the north central part of the Basin (Figure 1c).
+The Qarhan salt lake is the largest salt lake in China located at the northern margin of the GRW, adjacent to the Golmud River’s terminal Lake Dabusun.
 The third largest city on the Tibetan plateau, Golmud City, is also located in the GRW.